-If you think home daycare still might be for you, keep reading.
+If you think you still might want to start a home daycare, keep reading.

-Once you decide you really do want this gig, the first step in getting started in child care is to check the laws in your area.
+Once you decide you really do want this running a home daycare gig, the first step in getting started in childcare is to check the laws in your area.
 Many places, including Oklahoma, require a license to watch even one child in your home.
 If your laws require a license, you should have one.
 Running a bootleg daycare is dangerous for you and the kids you watch and their families.

-You might think you won’t get caught doing daycare underground, but you probably will.
+You might think you won’t get caught running a home daycare underground, but you probably will.
 And when you do and they make you send all your kids home, what will that mean for your business and the families you serve?
 People don’t like being called to pick up kids because you were caught breaking the law.

 In Oklahoma, you can be assessed a $500 fine for doing daycare without a license.
 There is safety in a license as well.
 We are required to be trained in first aid and CPR in order to watch children.
 If you are not trained and work with kids, what happens if something happens and you don’t know what to do.

 What are the rates in your area?
 It’s not legal to call providers and ask their rates.
 It’s considered price gouging.
 You can find out rates by checking the DHS rates in your area and setting your rates according to that.
 What will DHS pay you to watch kids on subsidy?
-That will give you an idea of where to start.
+That will give you an idea of how to start a daycare business plan.